TTEC Interview Questions & Answers

 28. Tell me about a time when you had to work under pressure.

-Interviewers ask this question to evaluate your ability to work effectively in stressful situations.
+This is an important question for TTEC interviewers as they want to evaluate your ability to work effectively in stressful situations.
 In your answer, describe a specific situation where you had to work under pressure, what you did to manage the stress, and how you successfully completed the task or project.

 29. Describe a situation where you had to show leadership.